 Define Your Target Keywords

 A common mistake is to target the wrong keywords, or worse, no particular keywords at all.
-When you optimise your website, you are optimising for target keywords.
+When you optimize your website, you are optimizing for target keywords.
 This means creating a list of specific words and/or phrases which you know people are searching for, and making sure that when these keywords are searched for your site will be in the result pages.

 Ask yourself these questions: